faz320/MBAsuperwomen/index.md

 ### Research Question
 #### How do ESG ratings impact companies’ financial performance and credit rating?** <br>
-&nbsp;&nbsp;&nbsp;&nbsp;- We will study and aggregate three individual ESG categories (Environmental, Social and Governance) <br>
+-- We will study and aggregate three individual ESG categories (Environmental, Social and Governance) <br>
-&nbsp;&nbsp;&nbsp;&nbsp;- We will then examine their impact on corporate financial performance including profitability and financial risk, as well as credit ratings <br>
+-- We will then examine their impact on corporate financial performance including profitability and financial risk, as well as credit ratings <br>

 ### <a href="https://www.mdpi.com/2071-1050/13/7/3746/htm">Literature Review (Western University 2021)</a>